eser/stack/dotenv/README.md

 be built with portability and resilience when deployed to the web.
 [Learn more about The 12-Factor App](https://12factor.net/).

-## 🤔 What cool/dotenv does?
+## 🤔 What cool/dotenv offers?

 `cool/dotenv` helps you handle these configurations properly.
-While using `cool/dotenv`, the environment variables are loaded from the following sources:
+With using `cool/dotenv`, the environment variables are loaded from the following sources:

 - Environment variables that passed to the Deno process.